event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-collection.md

 The `DataCollection` class is a powerful, framework-independent utility for working with arrays of data.
 It provides a fluent, chainable API similar to Laravel's Collection, but works in any PHP environment.

-**Architecture:** DataCollection acts as a container and delegates operations to two core classes:
+**Architecture:** DataCollection acts as a container and delegates operations to three core classes:
 - [DataAccessor](/data-helpers/main-classes/data-accessor/) for **reading** data (get, filter, map, etc.)
 - [DataMutator](/data-helpers/main-classes/data-mutator/) for **writing** data (set, merge, forget, etc.)
+- [DataFilter](/data-helpers/main-classes/data-filter/) for **SQL-like querying** (where, orderBy, limit, etc.)

-This enables full dot-notation support for both reading and writing within collections.
+This enables full dot-notation support for reading and writing, plus powerful SQL-like filtering.

 ## Overview